michael2012z/BitBible/markdown/KJV/files/Job.md

 4. To whom hast thou uttered words? and whose spirit came from thee?

-5. Dead things are formed from under the waters, and the inhabitants thereof.and the…: or, with the inhabitants
+5. Dead things are formed from under the waters, and the inhabitants thereof.

 6. Hell is naked before him, and destruction hath no covering.